-Our empirical analysis leverages the introduction of quantitative ratings on the Seeking Alpha (SA) platform.
-In June of 2019 the SA product team announced the addition of quantitative ratings which would be accessible to all premium and pro subscribers on the website.
-Importantly, SA also released several years of historical quantitative ratings, which allows us to explore how SA users incorporate quantitative ratings both before (2016-2018) and after (2020-2022) the ratings were made available on the platform.
-While the exact formula of the ratings is proprietary, SA indicates that the ratings incorporate factors that have been shown to predict stock returns including valuation ratios (Fama and French, 1992), past returns (Jegadeesh and Titman, 1993), and profitability (Novy-Marx, 2013).
+Our empirical analysis leverages a platform design change on Seeking Alpha that reduced the cost of acquiring quantitative signals and educated investors about the advantages of quantitative investing.
+In June 2019, the SA product team announced the addition of quantitative ratings which would be accessible to all premium and pro subscribers on the website.
+The launch was accompanied by several educational initiatives (e.g., webinars) emphasizing the benefits of quantitative investing.
+In addition, SA released several years of historical quantitative ratings, which allows us to explore how SA users incorporate quantitative ratings both before (2016-2018) and after (2020-2022) the platform design changes.
+While the exact formula of the ratings is proprietary, SA states that the ratings incorporate factors that have been shown to predict stock returns including valuation ratios (Fama and French, 1992), past returns (Jegadeesh and Titman, 1993), and profitability (Novy-Marx, 2013).
 Consistent with this description, we show that Quant Ratings strongly correlate with the Momentum, Value, Profit Growth, and Quality factor clusters of Jensen, Kelly, and Pedersen (2023).

 We begin by examining whether Quant Ratings predict returns.
 Our analysis uncovers a statistically and economically significant relation between Quant Ratings and returns.
 A strategy that goes long stocks with Quant Ratings that correspond to a Strong Buy recommendation (roughly the top decile) and short stocks with Quant Ratings that correspond to a Strong Sell recommendation (roughly the bottom decile) earns an equal-weighted CAPM alpha of 2.15% per month and a six-factor alpha of 1.52% per month, both of which are statistically significant at a 1% level.
 The corresponding estimates for value-weighted portfolios are 1.92% and 1.20%, respectively, which suggests that the return predictability of Quant Ratings is present even in large and liquid stocks.
-The return predictability is similar in both the pre-period (2016-2018) and post-period (2020-2022) indicating that Quang Ratings remained valuable even after they were disclosed on the platform.
+This predictability remains significant in the post-disclosure period (2020-2022), indicating that quant ratings continue to be valuable even after their public release on the platform.

-&lt;sup>2 Similarly, Green and Jame (2024) find that retail buying frenzies are associated with cumulative returns of -38% over the subsequent two years, of which 40% can be attributed to retail buying frenzies trending against quantitative signals.
+2 Similarly, Green and Jame (2024) find that retail buying frenzies are associated with cumulative returns of -38% over the subsequent two years, of which 40% can be attributed to retail buying frenzies trending against quantitative signals.

 The return results suggest that Quant Ratings contain value-relevant information, but they do not offer any insight into whether SA users incorporate this information.
-To investigate this question, we examine the research reports of SA contributors.
-As a first test, we count the number of SA reports that mention words commonly associated with quantitative analysis (hereafter Quant Reports).
+To investigate this question, we examine the research reports of SA contributors.3 As a first test, we count the number of SA reports that mention words commonly associated with quantitative analysis (hereafter Quant Reports).
 In the three years prior to the introduction of the Quant Ratings, we find a total of 71 Quant Reports (0.15% of all reports), whereas this number increases to 1,583 Quang Reports (3.15%) in the post period.